judejarxy/sixwoods/README.md

 You win when your wood had the shortest retrieval time.
 To play, predict the fastest wood (out of a pack of 6) and stake your SUI.
 If you win, you get 6 times your stake.

+## How it Works

+In the single-player SixWoods, the player first chooses the wood position (between 0 to 5) on the UI.
+This is sent alongside with their stake and the BLS signature for their game randomness (signed with the forest or admin) to the play Move function.
+In this function, the randomness is used to generate six values (woods).
+Then comparison is done and the player is the winner if their pre-chosen wood position has the wood with the lowest value (retrieval time).

+SixWoods uses 3 input for generating the VRF input for randomness.
+They include:
+(1) The current global count of all SixWoods games.
+The counter is maintained in the forest data (admin) of the game.
+(2) The player's selected wood index / position for that particular game.
+(3) The player's CounterNFT for their games.
+This counter is also auto-incremented after each play.

+Given that a player predicts for only one wood (out of 6), their rewards are six times their stake.
+This is to reward players in the sense of lower odds and higher rewards.

 ## Sui SixWoods Modules

 A **Game** in SixWoods is an object that holds data about an "instance" of play by a user.